 Nick & Patricia Grillo

-We love what we do, we love the people that help us along the way, and we hope that your pets will be as happy as we are baking for you!
+We love what we do, and we hope that your dogs will be as happy as we are baking for you!"

 The St. Jacobs farmers market is a wonderful place where we used to bring our young family to shop for great local produce, meats, fish and sundries.
 It was also where we set up a table to sell the very first Northern Dog Biscuits.
 In 1991, we couldn’t find a dog biscuit that we believed was healthy enough for our very picky American Eskimo puppy, Tasha.
 As I was making homemade baby food, and all of our meals from scratch, I decided to create something for Tasha as well.
 Many months in that year were spent on animal nutrition in order to come up with the perfect biscuit for Tasha.
 I knew that I found a winning recipe when Tasha began sitting in front of the “cookie cupboard” waiting for me to give her a treat.
 My neighbour’s dog Max seemed very eager to try as well, so I baked extra and sent a small bag over.
 Days later I heard a knock at my door and my neighbor, who seemed very excited, asked me for the recipe and explained to me that Max was sitting in front of her own “cookie cupboard” and wouldn’t move until she gave him a liver cookie and that just the crinkling of the bag would send him into a frenzy.
 Feeling that I may have stumbled upon something, I told her that I would make Max another batch and she said that she would be more than happy to pay me.
 And that is how it started.